oasisprotocol/old-docs/src/operators/staking-competition-rules.md

-# Rules and Guidelines for the Quest: Round 1
+# Rules and Guidelines for The Quest: Round 1

-Welcome to the Quest -- a multi-round staking competition (aka incentivized testnet) run on the Oasis Network.
+Welcome to The Quest -- a multi-round staking competition (aka incentivized testnet) run on the Oasis Network.

 ## Overview

 Below are a set of guidelines that we hope will help you prepare for the competition.
 These guidelines are a framework for how we’re thinking about Round 1 of the competition.
 We expect this to span anywhere from 1-2 months in time.

 ### Goal of The Quest